AdobeDocs/experience-platform.nl-NL/help/xdm/api/mixins.md

 Een geslaagde reactie retourneert HTTP-status 204 (Geen inhoud) en een lege hoofdtekst.

-U kunt de schrapping bevestigen door [lookup (GET) verzoek](#lookup) aan de mixin te proberen.
-U zult een `Accept` kopbal in het verzoek moeten omvatten, maar zou een status 404 van HTTP (niet Gevonden) moeten ontvangen omdat de mixin uit de Registratie van het Schema is verwijderd.
+U kunt de verwijdering bevestigen door een [opzoekverzoek (GET)](#lookup) op de mixin.
+U moet een `Accept` header in the request, but should receive an HTTP status 404 (Not Found) because the mixin has been removed from the Schema Registry.